3 Ways to Avoid the Number 1 Gorilla Permit Mistake in Uganda

 3. Plan & Book your Gorilla Trekking Safari with a Member of the Association of Uganda Tour Operators:

-There are 800 plus Tour Operators offering Gorilla Trekking Safaris, but less than 25% belong to the Association of Uganda Tour Operators – AUTO.
-Members of AUTO, such as Kabiza Wilderness Safaris are authorized agents, partners with the Uganda Wildlife Authority for the sale and promotion of Gorilla Permits.
-AUTO Members have online access to normal Gorilla Trekking Permits availability.
+2,000 plus Tour Operators are offering Gorilla Trekking Safaris, but less than 25% belong to the Association of Uganda Tour Operators – AUTO.
+Members of AUTO, such as Kabiza Wilderness Safaris is an authorized agent, that partners with the Uganda Wildlife Authority in the sale and promotion of Gorilla Permits.
+AUTO Members receive 80% have online access to regular Gorilla Trekking Permits availability.
 The Gorilla Habituation Permit availability has to be checked with UWA by phone or in person.

 AUTO members such as ourselves receive priority treatment, foreign tour operators have to purchase permits through a Ugandan Tour Operators who is a member of AUTO and pay an added fee that is passed on by them to their Clients, avoid that by buying Ugandan Permits from a Ugandan member of Auto.